Bishbash777/OpenCart/README.md

 **Step 2:**

-Login to your OpenCart admin panel, then mouseover extensions in the side menu &amp;
-click Payment.
-Next, click the green + icon to install on the Cardstream row (refer to images/cardstream-install.png).
+Login to your OpenCart admin panel.
+Click Extensions in the Navigation menu to show hidden menu items in the drop-down.
+In the drop-down click on Extensions and choose the extension type Payments.
+Find Cardstream in the table below and click on the green + icon to install the extension.

 **Step 3:**

-To change the module settings click on the pencil icon (refer to images/cardstream-install.png).
+To change the module settings click on the blue pencil icon.

 **Step 4:**
-Fill in your merchant ID, merchant secret and the currency and country codes as required by the module (refer to images/cardstream-config-page.png).
+Fill in your merchant ID, merchant secret and the currency and country codes as required by the module.

-**Note** You can find detailed payment information in the history tab whilst looking at an order (see images/payment-installation.png as an example)